weichou1229/app-functions-azure/README.md

 - `TokenPath`, `VaultHost`, `VaultPort` and `CertPath` - Info for retrieving key/cert from Vault secret store
 - `MQTTCert` and `MQTTKey` - Key/Certificate pait from loca file system.
 The pair will be used when the function fails to load a pair from Vault.

+You can use LoadAzureMQTTConfig() to load the configurations to struct AzureMQTTConfig or create one yourself if the standard app-function sdk configuration file does not suit your needs.

 See the code under `examples/azure-export` for a complete working example exporting reading to Azure IoT Hub.